ladychili/MT5763-Project-2/README.md

 SAS

 From the fullstimers log,
-(For detailed log file, please access (https://github.com/ladychili/MT5763-Project-2/tree/master/code/SAS/Fullstimer%20Log)) The Step Count was reduced from 1246 to 9.
-The time lapse was dropped from 12 seconds to 3 second.
+(for detailed log files, please access (https://github.com/ladychili/MT5763-Project-2/tree/master/code/SAS/Fullstimer%20Log)) The Step Count was reduced from 1246 to 9.
+The time lapse was dropped from 12 seconds to 3 seconds.

 ## Work attribution